md-ali-0/task-manager-server/README.md

 ## 🚀 Project Overview

 Task Manager is a full-stack web application that allows users to **manage tasks** efficiently.
 It includes **user authentication, profile management, and full CRUD operations for tasks**.
-Built with **React/Next.js, Redux, Express/NestJS, and PostgreSQL/MySQL/MongoDB**, this app ensures a smooth and secure user experience.
+Built with **Next.js, Redux, Express, and PostgreSQL**, this app ensures a smooth and secure user experience.

 ## 📌 Features